Commonly confused words

 gilt vs. guilt

-gilt vs. guilt gilt (a thin layer of gold) The firm isn’t solid gold – it only covered with gilt.
-How much did you pay for those gilt-edged glasses? guilt (responsibility for a crime or for doing something wrong or illegal) The thief did not deny his guilt. (a …
+gilt vs. guilt gilt (a thin layer of gold) The firm isn’t solid gold; it is only covered with gilt.
+How much did you pay for those gilt-edged glasses? guilt (responsibility for a crime or for doing something wrong or illegal) The thief did not deny his guilt. …

 Read More »